wino6687/SWEpy/README.md

 ```

 2. Instantiate the class with working directory, date range, bounding coordinates, and earthdata username and password

+* Reminder: Don't forget to orient your upper-left and lower-right bounding coordinates with the prime meridian.

 ```{python}
 upper_left = [lat_upleft, lon_upleft]